software-mansion/live-compositor/docs/pages/guides/offline-processing.md

       // highlight-end
     }
     ```
-    Here we are going to set `offset_ms` to `5000` to start playing this input 5s after the start of the output.
   </TabItem>
   <TabItem value="membrane" label="Membrane Framework">
+    Here we are going to set `offset` to `5s` to start playing this input 5s after the start.

     ```elixir
     def handle_init(ctx, opts) do
       spec = [